bvlj/android_vendor_lineage_health/readme.md

 ### :mod

-The module to be installed in the system (or product) partition of the device.
+The module to be installed in the device.
+If included in a system build, it is recommend to put it in the system (or product) partition but not in vendor.
 Holds the ContentProviders that host the health data.

 - Language: Kotlin